JohnGrime/OpenCVStarterKit/README.md

 ## Example programs

-Included in this repository are two example programs (C++ and Python) with essentially identical functionality.
+Included in this repository are two example programs (C++ and Python) with essentially identical functionality:

-The programs:

 1. Read an image file of interest, and then ...
-2. Attempt to identify that image in either another image file or in a live video stream from the user's webcam.
+2. Attempt to identify that image in either: a) another image file, or b) live video from the webcam.

-_Please see the note about webcam access for command-line programs in the section `Important note about security`!_
+__Please see the note about webcam access for command-line programs in the section `Important note about security`!__

 On the assumption OpenCV built and installed successfully, we may launch the Python example program in the virtual Python environment `cv` that was set up by the build script: